codio-content/OCR_J276_1.7_Systems_Software-Systems-software-and-the-operating-system/.guides/content/User-management-dc8a.md

-The operating system manages users by allocating file permissions as mentioned above.
+The operating system manages users by allocating file permissions as previously.

 It also controls access to the computer by allowing the user to set up login names and passwords.